 - “Happy Tech New Year.”
 Lexpert Magazine, January/February 2018

 - “GDPR: The Next Chapter in Data Protection.”
-Lexpert Magazine, March 2018
+Lexpert Magazine, March/April 2018

 George is the author of three books: Computer Law, second edition; The Software Business, second edition; and Contracting for Computers, fourth edition.
 For 20 years he was an Adjunct Professor at Osgoode Hall Law School, York University, where he taught an evening course in Computer Law.
 George is in demand as a speaker to legal and technology industry audiences and a regular writer on legal technology topics.